top of page

 A parent who moves to reassure too quickly can inadvertently signal that the emotion is too big to sit with.
 A parent who meets escalation with escalation confirms to the teenager that relationships are unsafe.
 A parent who withdraws to preserve their own regulation leaves the teenager without an anchor.
 None of these responses come from a bad place.
 They come from a parent whose own emotional system is overwhelmed — and who has never been given a framework for what to do instead.

 This is the gap that Dialectical Behaviour Therapy for Adolescents (DBT-A) is designed to close.
-In small groups, young people learn to build exactly that map — developing mindfulness to notice what’s happening inside before reacting, distress tolerance to survive the wave without being swept away, emotion regulation to understand and influence what they’re feeling, and interpersonal effectiveness to ask for what they need without blowing up the relationship in the process.
+In small groups, young people learn to build exactly that map – developing the skills they need to navigate internal storms:

 Two Groups, One Shared Direction

 The Growing Together program at The Mind Clinic is designed by Khiarn Raymond, Amy Regan, Sue Daniel and clinic director, Dr Daniel Mullens.
-It is focused on finding a middle path for a family, to find their way off the extremes and begin to face toward each other.
+It is focused on finding a middle path for a family, to find their way from the extremes and begin to face toward each other.

 Each week, two parallel groups run simultaneously.
-DBT-A for adolescents, with Khiarn Raymond and Amy Regan and a parent group facilitated by Sue Daniel.
+DBT-A for adolescents, with Khiarn Raymond and Amy Regan, and a parent group facilitated by Sue Daniel.

-In the parent group with Sue Daniel, parents are building their own version of the same capacity.
-It’s not the same skills, but focused on the same underlying shift.
-Learning to pause.
-Learning to notice.
-Learning to respond from a grounded place rather than react from a threatened one.
+In the parent group, parents are building their own version of the same capacity.
+It’s not the same skills, but focused on the same underlying shift:

 When both the adolescent and the parent invest in this process by reflecting, challenging their default patterns, and practising something new, the changes that happen inside the group begin to happen at home too.
 A shared language develops.
 The old conflict cycle starts to lose its grip.